Kzax01/AWS-Security-Aerosecure/Secure_VPC_Flow_Logs/README.md

 ---

-🎯 Mission accomplished, agent! 🚀 You've set up an efficient monitoring and detection system to protect **Airbus'** infrastructure.
+🎯 Mission accomplished, agent! 🚀 You've set up an efficient monitoring and detection system to protect **Aerosecure'** infrastructure.
 With this approach, potential threats can be swiftly identified and neutralized.
 Ready for your next mission? 🌟

 ---